oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 The EBS Financial Analytics Accelerator will provide:

--   Eighty five (85) pre-built reports
+-   Eighty-five (85) pre-built reports
 -   Three (3) pre-built dashboards for Accounts Receivable, Accounts Payable and General Ledger
 -   Six (6) data models: 2 AR, 2 AP, 2 GL
--   Chart of accounts are pre-configured for X (x) standard segments
+-   Chart of accounts is pre-configured for X (x) standard segments

 The Lift implementation team will:

--   Design and configure A Company Making Everything's OCI tenancy and provision a new instance of OAC, ADW and OCI for ODI Marketplace for one (1) non-prod environment
+-   Design and configure A Company Making Everything's OCI tenancy and provision a new instance of OAC, ADW, and OCI for ODI Marketplace for one (1) non-prod environment
 -   Implement the standard EBS Analytics Accelerator for Financials
 -   Configuration will be for one (1) primary ledger
 -   Max 500 GB of data can be loaded